tanguybernard/computer-science-knowledge/cloud/aws/services_storage_and_databases.md

 DynamoDB supports key/value and document data models.

+DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.

+Scaling up to 10 trillion requests per day

 __Read/Write Capacity Modes:__

 __Provisioned capacity__ allows you to specify the number of read/write operations your application requires per second, ahead of time.